 It was also a great chance to be nosy – we came across this adorable heritage house which has been converted into a gallery across three floors.

 There were some really interesting contemporary pieces inside – certainly some of them could resonate with today’s obsession with social media.

 For those who like watching skateboarders do tricks, there was also some of that set to music.

 The Mural Festival also had areas where you could relax with a cold drink.

-We headed along 7.5th Street to see some of the new mural creations for this year.
+Next, we headed along 7.5th Street to see some of the new mural creations for this year.

 This reminded me a lot of Banksy’s street art.

 This was one of my favourites!
-So much to see in one mural, it was rather like a Where’s Waldo – we even got to see it being finished off.
+So much to see in one mural, it was rather like a Where’s Waldo.
+We even got to see it being finished off.

 Once we’d explored almost all of the murals, we headed to Main Street where the festival continued with food trucks and stalls.
 It’s a really cool quirky street, and even better right in my new neighbourhood.
 The mural theme continued, with plenty of opportunities for everyone to paint and express their own creativity.